tianzong-cheng/ugrad-course-notes/ECE4820J/main.typ

   5. Finish up the work for the interrupt
   6. Decides which process to run next
   7. Load the new process, i.e. memory map, registers, etc. (assembly)
+- Difference between concurrency and parallelism
+  - concurreny: multitasking on a single-core machine
+  - parallelism: multicore processor

 == Threads

-- A thread is the basic unit of CPU utilisation
+- *A thread is the basic unit of CPU utilisation*
 - Each thread has its own
   - thred ID
   - program counter